Rodina222/Todo-App/backend/README.md

 4. Rename a todo.

 ## __API Endpoints:__
-- `/GET /todos:` gets a list of all todos.
+- `GET /todos:` gets a list of all todos.
-- `/GET /todos/id:` gets a specific todo by id.
+- `GET /todos/id:` gets a specific todo by id.
 - `POST /todos:` creates a new todo.
 - `DELETE /todos/id:` deletes a specific todo by id.
 - `PUT /todos/id:` updates a specific todo by id.